nimpylib/pylib/README.md

 print("Hello,", input("What is your name? "), endl="\n~\n")

 pass # do nothing
-pass str("This is a string.") # discard the string
+pass str("This is a string.") # discard the string.
+Python doesn't allow this, however

 let integer_bytes = 2_313_354_324
 var bite, kilo, mega, giga, tera, peta, exa, zetta, yotta: int